 How to Open a Marijuana Dispensary in Michigan

-Note: Michigan state legislatures use different spelling to describe cannabis, so you may see the laws and regulations use the term “marihuana” instead of the more common term “marijuana.”
+Note: The state of Michigan uses a different spelling to describe cannabis.
+Michigan laws and regulations may use the term “marihuana" instead of the more common word “marijuana."
 This spelling comes from the spelling in the federal Controlled Substance Act, which used the spelling from the Marihuana Tax Act of 1937.
-It is antiquated spelling but cannot be changed without an act of Congress.
-Michigan law also refers to dispensaries as “provisioning centers.”
+It is an outdated spelling but cannot be changed without an act of Congress.
+Michigan law also refers to dispensaries as “provisioning centers."

-You can expect to have a prequalification phase to fill out all the documents and submit them for consideration.
-Everyone involved in a marijuana industry business will have a background check during this phase.
-If your application passes the first step, then you will enter the license qualification phase.
+First, there is a prequalification phase.
+Everyone involved in the marijuana industry will have a background check during this phase.
+You will enter the license qualification phase once your application passes through the prequalification phase.

-This requires more specific information for the specific licenses you are seeking.
-The following sections give an overview of the specific elements you need to consider when opening a recreational or medical marijuana dispensary.
+The cannabis license qualification phase requires more specific information.
+The following sections give an overview of the specific elements to consider before opening a recreational or medical marijuana dispensary.

 Michigan Marijuana Facility Licenses

-Your dispensary can sell both recreational and medicinal marijuana.
-You must apply through the state government for a Medical Marihuana Facilities License. through the Department of Licensing and Regulatory Affairs.
-Read about the full act and its requirements in Michigan’s official document.
-This license covers jobs from growers, processors, transport, provisioning, event organizers, lab testing and medical marijuana facilities, and dispensaries.
+A Michigan dispensary can sell both recreational and medicinal marijuana.
+You can apply for a Medical Marihuana Facilities License through the Cannabis Regulatory Agency (CRA).
+CRA is a part of Michigan's Department of Licensing and Regulatory Affairs (LARA).
+This license covers cannabis industry jobs ranging from growers and processors to medical marijuana facilities, microbusinesses, and dispensaries.

 Consider Your Location Before Starting Your Dispensary

-The first thing to consider is where you want to locate your Michigan dispensary.
-You need to find the right building or lot to build on and get permission and licenses from the city.
-Your building must be 1,000 feet away from liquor stores, other dispensary and drug free zones, such as schools or daycares.
-Check the locations of existing dispensaries or marijuana businesses online to narrow down acceptable locations.
+The first thing to consider before opening a Michigan dispensary is the location.
+You need to find the right building or lot to build on and get permission and licenses from your municipality.
+Your facility must be at least 1,000 feet away from liquor stores, other dispensaries, and drug-free zones such as schools or daycares.
+Check the locations of existing Michigan cannabis dispensaries and businesses to narrow down acceptable locations.

-Michigan has a unique initiative to help communities previously affected by marijuana prohibition and criminal enforcement.
-The Marijuana Regulatory Agency (MRA) started a Social Equity Program in 2019 to promote adult use of marijuana from local dispensaries.
-Applying for any of these program locations will have reduced fees for your dispensary licenses and renewal fees.
+In 2019, the Marijuana Regulatory Agency (MRA) started a Social Equity Program to promote adult use of marijuana from local dispensaries.
+This unique initiative aims to support communities previously affected by cannabis laws pre-legalization.
+As a result, these program locations have reduced dispensary license fees and renewal fees.

 Business Models for Your Dispensary

-The cannabis company model you create, the investors you select and the partners you choose can all have an impact on your license approval.
-Know that every person – from an investor to an employee – will be carefully background checked throughout the process.
+The cannabis company model you choose and the people you partner with can all impact your license approval.
+Every person involved in your cannabis company will have to submit to a background check throughout the process.

 Staying Compliant at Your Michigan Dispensary

-Federal law sets the minimum age for recreational marijuana use at 21 years old and the state requires a government-issued license or passport.
-Medical marijuana licensees can also apply for a recreational license when they are 21 years old.
-Checking proper licenses is essential during all cannabis product sales.
+The minimum age for recreational marijuana use is 21 years old.
+Medical marijuana license holders can apply for a recreational license when they are 21 years old.
+Ensuring that buyers are 21 years of age or older is essential during all cannabis product sales.
+If your dispensary sells cannabis to someone underage, you could lose your license and face legal consequences.

-The table below reviews typical laws, compliance issues, and regulations you need to follow for your marijuana business in Michigan:
+The table below reviews the Michigan laws and regulations that your marijuana business must follow:

 Michigan Marijuana Laws |